Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Results of algorithm comparisons

 \subsubsection{Power spectrum (RecSym)}

-We first compare iFFT and MG with their \textbf{RecSym} post-reconstruction power spectra.
+We now compare iFFT and MG with their \textbf{RecSym} post-reconstruction power spectra.
 Figure~\ref{fig:Pk_ELG2_MG_iFFT} shows the post-reconstruction power spectrum monopole and quadrupole ratios, between these two algorithms for the ELG sample, for the average of 25 mocks.
-We show the results in linear space to focus on the BAO scale.
-We show as error bars the standard deviation of the difference of the two algorithms in the 25 DESI Y5 mocks divided by the mean of the MG power spectrum, and we compare these errors to the DESI DR1 power spectrum errors, shown as the grey shaded regions in the figure.
+We show the results in linear space (rather than log space) to focus on the BAO scale.
+We show as error bars the standard deviation of the difference of the two algorithms in the 25 DESI Y5 mocks divided by the mean of the MG power spectra, and we compare these errors to the DESI DR1 power spectrum errors, shown as the grey shaded regions in the figure.
 The DR1 power spectrum errors are taken from the covariance matrix of the post-reconstruction power spectrum multipoles.
 The insets zoom in on the mean of the 25 mocks with the aforementioned error bars.
+We observe that iFFT appears to be converging, since the more iterations the iFFT goes through, the smaller the differences there are between iFFT and MG, although it is not converging to the MG result.
+The difference, however, is small.
 The typical differences between the two algorithms are significantly smaller than the DR1 power spectrum errors.
+The maximum difference of about 0.1\% in monopole and 0.4\% in quadrupole (with 3 iterations of iFFT) is only about 2.5\% of the DR1 measurement error at the same scale.
 The differences between the two algorithms are also smaller than the approximate Y5 power spectrum errors, which can be obtained by downscaling the DR1 errors by a factor of 1.7 (the volume difference between Y5 and DR1 is about a factor of 2-3).
 The minimal differences shown here suggest that the impact on the BAO constraints due to using one algorithm versus the other would be insignificant for DESI DR1 as well as for the final DESI data.
-For iFFT, the more iterations the algorithm goes through, the smaller the differences there are between iFFT and MG, which suggests that iFFT converges in the ELG sample.
 We find that for all choices of the number of iterations used (3, 5 or 7) for iFFT, the differences between the two algorithms are all very small.
-Even with only 3 iterations, the difference between iFFT and MG is within 0.1\% for monopole and 0.4\% for quadrupole.
+Even with only 3 iterations, the difference between iFFT and MG is within 0.1\% for monopole and 0.4\% for quadrupole, within our error budget.
+So, the the power spectrum appears to be robust against the small displacement differences between MG and iFFT shown in \cref{sec:ELG_displacement}.